 What Does “Gifted” Mean

 Giftedness refers to individuals who demonstrate exceptional abilities or potential in one or more areas compared to others of their age, background, or environment.
-Giftedness is not solely based on high academic achievement; it encompasses a broad range of cognitive, creative, and socio-emotional characteristics.
+It is not solely based on high academic achievement; it encompasses a broad range of cognitive, creative, and socio-emotional characteristics.

 Pillars of Giftedness